gbv/jskos-metrics/README.md

 ## Dependencies

 * [jq](https://stedolan.github.io/jq/)
+* Standard Linux command line tools (bash, sort, uniq, system perl...)

 ## Usage

 Each metrics can be calculated with a script of its own.
-Main script `jskos-concept-metrics.sh` runs all metrics for a set of concepts of one concept scheme.
-Example:
+Each subdirectory has a main script that executes its scripts and emits a JSON file.

+* `scheme/scheme-metrics.sh` - concept scheme metrics

+## Example

 ~~~
-./jskos-concept-metrics.sh concepts.ndjson | jq
+./scheme/scheme-metrics.sh concepts.ndjson | jq
 ~~~

-jq is needed for pretty-printing
+In this case jq is only needed for pretty-printing.

 ## Related work